The secondary, horizontal lock-up, should only to be used when the available space is limited.

 Show special care when the logo is placed next to other logos.
 The distance should be minimum ‘recommended clear space’, and it should always be clear that the logos represent different companies.
 Also the Hydro logo should never be used as part of another logo/symbol.

 When the brandmark is used by itself, the minimum width is 5 mm.
 This is not necessarily a recommended size, it is the absolute minimum.

 To ensure clean and legible lettering and art detail, the width of the primary Hydro logo must never be less than 10 mm.
 The secondary logo width must never be less than 17 mm.

 These are the official versions of the Hydro logo.
 No other arrangement or color is allowed.
 They are available in EPS format, compatible with Adobe Illustrator CS6 or newer for both print (CMYK and Pantone) and screen (RGB).

-Although the blue version of the logo is most widely used, it is never wrong to use the aluminum-colored logo.
+Although the blue version of the logo is most widely used, it is never wrong to use the aluminium-colored logo.
 You are free to choose the version that works best for your specific project.
-The dark blue provides a distinct presence on light backgrounds, while aluminum is more subtle.
-Aluminum is preferred in premium printed matter where it may be reproduced in metallic Pantone 877 or matte silver foil.
+The dark blue provides a distinct presence on light backgrounds, while aluminium is more subtle.
+Aluminium is preferred in premium printed matter where it may be reproduced in metallic Pantone 877 or matte silver foil.

 The white (negative) version of the logo is intended for dark backgrounds.
 If the logo cannot be reproduced in color, use the black, white, or aluminium (CMYK) version.
 Never convert the dark blue logo to grayscale.